AnushreeKagadal/Day01_music_app_database/README.md

 # Day01_music_app_database
 Database schema and ER diagram for a Music App created using MySQL Workbench
-# 🎵 Music App Database Project
+# Domain: Music App Database

 ## Overview
-This project was created as part of my internship task on **Database Setup and Schema Design**.
+This project was created as part of my Elevate Lab internship task on **Database Setup and Schema Design**.
 It is focused on concepts like DDL,Normalization and Relationships.
 I designed a relational database model for a *music streaming application* that allows users to create playlists, browse artists, and explore songs and albums.
 The goal was to learn how to design, normalize, and implement a structured database using **MySQL Workbench**.

+---
+## Tools & Technologies
+- **MySQL Workbench 8.0**
+- **MySQL Server 8.0**
+- **SQL (Structured Query Language)**
+- **ER Diagram design:** Created normalized tables to clearly define database relationships.
+- **SQL Script Reverse Engineering:** Extracted SQL scripts from an existing database to understand structure.
+- **Forward Engineering:** Generated executable SQL scripts directly from the EER diagram for implementation.

 ---